MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-Then we can create the class method that become the field resolver.
+Then we create a class method that will become the field resolver.
 In our example we have the `averageRating` field in the `Recipe` object type that should calculate the average from the `ratings` array.

 ```typescript